 After all why should they make loads of money for the salon owner?

 Well, to begin with this is not about people making loads of money for the salon owner.
 Half the time it’s about the stylist being accountable for the wages they’re paid.
 If their wages are out of kilter with the revenue they bring into the salon, they’re slowly killing your salon business.

 However, the fact is that most salons today do have computer systems in place.
 If you haven’t I would say that it’s the very next thing you need to address within your business.
 In this day and age a software system is an essential, not an optional extra.

-The NHF has a helpful guide on how to choose a salon software system.
-Call them on 01234 831965 for details.
+The NHF has a helpful guide on how to choose a salon software system for NHF members.